Cibersino/tot-readingmeter/README.md

 *This app is for you.*

 **toT** estimates reading time from a text and a speed set in WPM (words per minute).
-The app also has customizable speed presets and can measure your real speed with a stopwatch.
+The app also includes customizable presets, current-text snapshots, a task editor for reading plans, and a stopwatch to measure real speed.

 This app is designed for:
 * Quickly estimate the reading time of any text you enter or compose.
 * Measure and adjust your real speed in different scenarios.
 * Configure customized WPM presets according to the type of reader, reading mode, text complexity, language or any desired parameter.
+* Organize reading plans with task lists (total/remaining time, links, comments, and reusable library rows).

 ## Features

 * Text can be entered by pasting it from the clipboard and/or manually.
+* Full-text editor with find.
 * Reading-time estimation with configurable WPM (words per minute).
 * Word and character counting (with/without spaces).
 * “Precise mode” word segmentation using `Intl.Segmenter`.
 * WPM presets: create/edit/delete + restore defaults.
 * Stopwatch with real WPM calculation; optional floating window.
-* Multi-language UI.
+* Text snapshots: save/load current texts.
+* Task editor: text list organizer to plan readings.
+* Multi-language UI: `es`, `es-cl`, `arn`, `en`, `fr`, `de`, `it`, `pt`.

 ---